udayvunnam/money-exchange-api/README.md

 ## Features

 - /convert: convert any money value from one currency to another
-- /usage: Get recent history of conversions and repeat.
+- /usage: get recent history of conversions and repeat.
-- /currency: Get list of currency symbols along with full names
+- /currency: get list of currency symbols along with full names

 ## Install